stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### PILCHARDS

-Oh, yeah.
-But anyway, you mussed it up with your blood and your sap and your feathers.
+Oh yeah.
+But anyway, you mussed it up with your blood, and your sap, and your feathers!

 #### MR SQUEAKINGTON